JIL @ GW Law

 JIL@GW’s quantitative and qualitative research focuses on criminal justice innovations to evaluate whether community-driven reforms are achieving their objectives.

-Our first law review article, “Prosecutors in the Passing Lane: Racial Disparities, Public Safety, and Prosecutorial Declinations of Pretextual Stops,” will be published in the San Diego Law Review in Spring 2024.
+Our first law review article, “Prosecutors in the Passing Lane: Racial Disparities, Public Safety, and Prosecutorial Declinations of Pretextual Stops,” was published in the San Diego Law Review in Spring 2024.
 This article describes how a policy to reduce nonpublic safety pretextual traffic stops reduced inequitable treatment without adversely impacting public safety.

 Our second article, “The Prosecutorial Paradox: How Race-Neutral Prosecution Drives Racial Inequality and How to Fix It,” will be submitted in 2024.